suyiinang/website/content/posts/Tableau_HowTo/01_cycleplot/index.md

 {{< img src="/posts/Tableau_Howto/01_cycleplot/images/fig5.png" align="left" >}}

 **Step 5 - Filter country**
 To see the cycle plot by country, add country into the Filters panel, select one country > right click > show filter.
-The list of country should be to the right of the chart.
+The list of countries should be to the right of the chart.
 Click on the arrow button of the Country filter and select "Single Value (list)".
 {{< img src="/posts/Tableau_Howto/01_cycleplot/images/fig7.png" align="left" >}}